dotnet/designs/proposed/runtime-binding.md

 ## COM Components

-COM-based and other hosted environments have the requirement of loading managed components built for multiple runtime versions, and this set is typically not known a priori .
+COM-based and other hosted environments have the requirement of loading managed components built for multiple runtime versions, and this set is typically not known a priori.

 The application situation, described earlier in the doc, is largely oriented on missing runtime versions and how to handle that.
 The COM situation is oriented more on "best fit" for a set of components it may load.
 As a result, COM and other hosts need to artificially roll-forward to the latest acceptable runtime version to enable compatibility for arbitrary components.